experience design / systems thinking / facilitation

 citizen spaces

-I've taught across the interaction design curriculum at ECU, from second-year foundations to fourth-year
+I've taught across the interaction design curriculum at several universities including Emily Carr

-prototype, test, and iterate, grounded in real human needs.
+prototype, test, and iterate, based on real human needs.
 I also supervised an 8-month interdisciplinary

 co-op in which a team designed and built an interactive career platform from the ground up.